Daphne-Qin/AdventOfCode2021/Problem03/README.md

 Use the binary numbers in your diagnostic report to calculate the oxygen generator rating and CO2 scrubber rating, then multiply them together. **What is the life support rating of the submarine?** (Be sure to represent your answer in decimal, not binary.)

+[^1]: The story behind it: I was running a while loop that never incremented (the rest of the logic inside the while loop was faulty anyway, but that's besides the point).
+Given the [2015 Hall of Shame entries](https://github.com/Daphne-Qin/AdventOfCode2015#longest-runtimes-hall-of-shame-fame), I thought the code simply needed more time to run, so I just left it to run while I got ready for bed.
+I was in bed for a few minutes and listening to my computer screaming when I realized that 1000 strings shouldn't take very long to compute.
+It had been 15m 5.521s by then, so I added it to the Hall of Shame.
+However, it's since been moved to the Honorable Mentions, since my correct solution took under 0.3 seconds.
-[^1]: This proved to be true!
+[^2]: This proved to be true!
 I ended up staying up until 12AM on [December 9](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem09#day-9-smoke-basin).